jessikuh/jcink-advanced-custom-member-list/README.md

 ### CSS

-Since I recommend coding your CSS and HTML first, you need to know about some of the default classes that are used in this code.
+Since I recommend coding your CSS and HTML first, you need to know about some of the default classes that are used.
 This code should be 100% customizable, so if you're stumped on why something isn't styling correctly, please reach out.
 I may have overlooked or forgotten some of the default classes below.

 |Class|What it styles|
 |-|-|